Edward Snowden: Potential impact on U.S. national security

 In March 2014, Army General Martin Dempsey, Chairman of the Joint Chiefs of Staff, told the House Armed Services Committee, "The vast majority of the documents that Snowden ... exfiltrated from our highest levels of security ... had nothing to do with exposing government oversight of domestic activities.
 The vast majority of those were related to our military capabilities, operations, tactics, techniques, and procedures."
 When asked in a May 2014 interview to quantify the number of documents Snowden stole, retired NSA director Keith Alexander said there was no accurate way of counting what he took, but Snowden may have downloaded more than a million documents.

-The September 15, 2016, HPSCI report estimated the number of downloaded documents at 1.5 million.
+The September 15, 2016 HPSCI report estimated the number of downloaded documents at 1.5 million.

-In a 2013 Associated Press interview, Glenn Greenwald stated:"In order to take documents with him that proved that what he was saying was true he had to take ones that included very sensitive, detailed blueprints of how the NSA does what they do."
-Thus the Snowden documents allegedly contained sensitive NSA blueprints detailing how the NSA operates, and which would allow someone who read them to evade or even duplicate NSA surveillance.
-Further, a July 20, 2015 New York Times article reported that the terror group Islamic State (ISIS or ISIL) had studied revelations from Snowden, about how the United States gathered information on militants, the main result is that the group's top leaders used couriers or encrypted channels to avoid being tracked or monitoring of their communications by Western analysts.
+In a 2013 Associated Press interview, Glenn Greenwald stated:In order to take documents with him that proved that what he was saying was true he had to take ones that included very sensitive, detailed blueprints of how the NSA does what they do.
+Thus, the Snowden documents allegedly contained sensitive NSA blueprints detailing how the NSA operates, which would allow someone who read them to evade or even duplicate NSA surveillance.
+Further, a 2015 New York Times article reported that the Islamic State group had studied Snowden's revelations about how the United States gathered information on militants.
+As a result, the group's top leaders used couriers or encrypted channels to avoid being tracked or monitored by Western analysts.